latchbio/latch/docs/source/basics/latch_develop_example.md

 Run `latch develop .` in the workflow directory.
 You will be dropped into the environment of your workflow.

-To familiarize yourself with the local development environment, we recommend you read read [this](../basics/local_development.md#notes-on-the-test-environment) if you have not already.
+To familiarize yourself with the local development environment, we recommend you read [this](../basics/local_development.md#notes-on-the-test-environment) if you have not already.

 ## Defining a test script